Probing long-lived axions at the KOTO experiment: Axion production and detection

 where $N_{\pi^0}$ is the production yield of neutral pion, $\theta_{a\pi}$ is the pion-axion mixing angle, and similar notations are applied to $\eta$ and $\eta'$.
 To leading order in $f_\pi/f_a$, the mixing angles $\theta_{aP}$ are

-where $f_{\pi}\approx 93\,\MeV$ and we use the same notation for the kinetic- and mass-mixing ($K_{aP}$ and $m_{aP}$) as in~\cite{Aloni:2018vki,Jerhot:2022chi}.
+where $f_{\pi}\approx 93\,\MeV$, and we use the same notation for the kinetic and mass mixing ($K_{aP}$ and $m_{aP}$) as in Refs.~\cite{Aloni:2018vki,Jerhot:2022chi}.
 The $\eta$--$\eta^\prime$ mixing angle used is $\sin\theta_{\eta\eta^\prime} = -1/3$.
-The kinematics for the axion mixing production is treated according to App.~D of~\cite{Jerhot:2022chi}.
+The kinematics for the axion mixing production is treated according to Appendix~D of Ref.~\cite{Jerhot:2022chi}.
 The Primakoff process is governed by the axion-photon interaction

 where $\alpha_{\rm EM}$ is the fine-structure constant and $c_{\gamma\gamma}$ is the effective axion-photon coupling.
 The axion-photon coupling is generated by $c_{BB}$ and $c_{WW}$ couplings and for $m_a\lesssim m_\rho$ also by the low-energy contribution of $c_{GG}$~\cite{Ertas:2020xcc,Bauer:2017ris,Domingo:2016yih}: